space307/pure-index/website/src/content/docs/how-to/find-unused-code-inside-package.md

 ---
 title: How to find unused code inside a package
+description: How to find unused code inside a package with Pure Index
 ---

 1. Use Pure Index to find unused exports from packages.